Company Logo - Home Link

 Alternatively, you can also get first class tickets, and these are a great choice for anyone who wants a quieter, more roomy experience.

-If you’re ready to get tickets for a train from Rome to Florence, you can expect the following prices for each seat option:
+If you’re ready to get reservations for a train from Rome to Florence, you can expect the following prices for each seat option:

-Although you can get tickets online ahead of time by using the link above, you can also purchase tickets at the train station.
+Although you can get tickets online ahead of travel times by using the link above, you can also purchase tickets at the train station.

-Termini has several ticket kiosks, so you shouldn’t have to worry about waiting in a line for too long.
+Termini has several ticket kiosks, so you shouldn’t have to worry about waiting in a line for too long or missing the schedule.

 The kiosks have language settings, so even if you don’t speak Italian, you should be able to get tickets with relative ease.